-Candidates are required to complete a total of 134 credit points, made up of 60 credit points of compulsory core subjects, 36 credit points of elective subjects and a 48 credit point Project.
+Candidates are required to complete a total of 180 credit points, made up of 36 credit points of preliminary subjects, 84 credit points of compulsory core subjects, 24 credit points of elective subjects and a 36 credit point Project.
 For candidates with previous ergonomics qualifications a 72 credit point Project may be undertaken in place of 24 credit points of subjects.